alibaba/cloud-kernel/Documentation/dev-tools/kfence.rst

 Using the default config, and assuming a page size of 4 KiB, results in dedicating 2 MiB to the KFENCE memory pool.

+You can change the KFENCE memory pool size by setting ``kfence.num_objects_pernode`` in boot command line, and the pool size of each node will be computed and updated in the same way as above.
+You can set this value as large as possible, so please be careful DO NOT use up all memorys.

 Note: On architectures that support huge pages, KFENCE will ensure that the pool is using pages of size ``PAGE_SIZE``.
 This will result in additional page tables being allocated.